juice-shop/pwning-juice-shop/part1/customization.md

   * `facebookUrl` used as the Facebook link promising coupon codes on the _Your Basket_ screen.
 Defaults to `"https://www.facebook.com/owasp.juiceshop"`
+  * `planetOverlayMap` filename in `/app/private` _or_ URL of an image to download to that folder and then use as an overlay texture for the 3D planet "easter egg".
+Defaults to `"orangemap2k.jpg"`
+  * `planetName` of the 3D planet "easter egg" as shown in the page title.
+Defaults to `"Orangeuze"`
   * `recyclePage` custom elements on the _Request Recycling Box_ page
     * `topProductImage` filename in `/app/public/images/products` to use as the image on the top of the info column on the page.
 Defaults